(Gabriele’s journal – November 28, 1990)

 I considered showing Gabriele the Polaroid to confirm its reality, to confirm or deny my sanity, but I was under the belief that doing so would close off my access to whatever reality, sane or insane, I was offered to enter.
 I had at one point stopped sharing my Tarot readings with her for the same reason.
 However true a divination might be, it always seemed to fade into subjective conjecture when shared with an outside eye.
 I decided to keep my truth, my delusion, about the Polaroid to myself.

-I had been hunting White Boy before I knew who he really was.
+I had been hunting the gang called White Boy for the last two years.
 Hunting is the wrong word.
-I had been tracking his graffiti tag for the last two years.
+I had been gathering information on the gang and tracking their graffiti tag.
 A couple hours almost daily, I walked within an approximately twenty-block radius of the Hill.
 Some days I trailed behind my mentor, Mister Lee who left the shantytown right after sunrise, returning late afternoon after spending his day hunting and gathering in the streets.
 He discovered objects no one else would even notice, let alone gather.
 Through him, I first discovered the White Boy tag.

 On one of my walks right after moving into the shantytown, I happened upon Mister Lee on Mulberry Street in what appeared to be an emotional discussion with someone.
 As I moved closer, I could see he was alone.
 He was talking to a bare wall.
 I stood a short way off and watched.
 I could hear but did not understand his Cantonese.
 After about five minutes he walked away from the wall.
 He looked distressed.
 I stepped out on the sidewalk in front of him with the same fist and palm salute we used with each other every morning in the shantytown before we left for the streets.
 Mister Lee spoke Cantonese and some Spanish.
 I spoke a little Spanish, so our conversations consisted mostly of a few single words and animated hand gestures.
 He was confused seeing me here outside the shantytown.
 I pointed to the wall where his argument had been.